freeradical13/freeradical13.github.io/index.md

 #### Membranes

 [Membranes][] are selectively permeable, generally only allowing small or nonpolar molecules through.
 This is due to the hydrophobic fatty acids on the inside of the membrane.
-An area enclosed by a membrane may be called a [lumen][].
+A cavity enclosed by a membrane may be called a [lumen][].
 The voltage across a membrane (called the [membrane potential][]) is typically about -50 to -200 mV, with the negative meaning that the inside of the cell is negatively charged.

 Membranes usually have carbohydrates bonded to the outside for various functions (called the [glycocalyx][]), either bonded to lipids ([glycolipids][]) or proteins ([glycoproteins][]).